Okuuu/Trump-Popup/README.md

 ##Can we do something for this plugin ?
 Sure, if you have an idea which can improve this plugin don't hesitate to fork it or to create an issue [In the issue section](https://github.com/Okuuu/trumpPopup/issues) same if you find a bug or some enchancements which could improve this plugin, go in the issue section, it is here for that after all :D

+##TrumpPopup is a plugin made with love by Oku ♥